Lyceum-SOT/assignment-1-shashankanil/README.md

 echo "Hi!
 I'm $(whoami) and today is $(date)" > demo_file.txt
 ```

-And you are done for this section.
-Hop on to the main problem set.
+Aaaand... you are done for this section!
+Hop on to the main problems set.

+## Assignments

 These guides will help you with the assignment: [Bash commands](https://drive.google.com/file/d/1AYpua5HxsWFCzytLyKJuLouNcmfiJML9/view) and [Working with Editors](https://lyceum-eot.github.io/course-docs/docs/week3)

-## Assignments

 ###  Problem 1

-> Create a directory named `problem_1`
+- Create a directory named `problem_1`
-> Go inside the directory `problem_1`
+- Go inside the directory `problem_1`
-> Create a bash script that does the following:
+- Create a bash script that does the following:
-	- moves the file `problem1.txt` from this assignment repository to the `problem_1` directory
+	- moves the file `problem_1.txt` from this assignment repository to the `problem_1` directory
 	- echo your name, username, date and time to the `problem1.txt`

 ### Problem 2

-> Create a directory named `problem_2`
+- Create a directory named `problem_2`
-> Go inside the directory `problem_2`
+- Go inside the directory `problem_2`
-> Create a file named `problem_2.txt`
+- Create a file named `problem_2.txt`
-> Create a bash script that does the following:
+- Create a bash script that does the following:
-	- curl the website `https://wttr.in` and outputs to `problem_2.txt`.
+	- `curl` the website `https://wttr.in` and outputs to `problem_2.txt`.

-### GCC
+### Problem 3

-> Now the file "pi.c", computes few digits pi and prints it out.
+- The file `pi.c`, computes few digits pi and prints it out.
 The task here is to compile the code using gcc and execute the executable file.

-> Now edit the bash script file "problem-4.sh" that compiles, executes and writes the output to the file "problem-4".
+- Edit the bash script file `problem_4.sh` that compiles, executes and writes the output to the file `problem_4.txt`.

+## Course Materials

+### Week 1

+Introduction to the course.
+Recordings - [Click here](https://drive.google.com/file/d/1x4fmxkPjzwaV8V-mfJPOVnkfuGaFge-J/view?usp=sharing)
+### Week 2

+* Introduction to OS

+   Here is the recording of the morning session on Introduction to OS - [Click here.](https://classroom.vrook.co/playback/presentation/2.0/playback.html?meetingId=0c45975583a7c90e11c71a630b48f8b864dc8379-1594445443466)

+   This session includes the concepts, such as, Compilers & Interpreters, Compile Time & Run Time, Preprocessing, Parsing, Static Checking, Code Generation, Abstraction, Virtualization, GCC Compiler.
+The presentations can be found at - [Click here.](https://drive.google.com/file/d/1kZjPCDpvjmxg9TbYzQA6bANixoHwv7Mg/view)

+* Introduction to Terminal

+   Here is the recording of the afternoon session on Introduction to Terminal - [Click here.](https://classroom.vrook.co/playback/presentation/2.0/playback.html?meetingId=0c45975583a7c90e11c71a630b48f8b864dc8379-1594465718715)

+   This session includes the concepts, such as, Navigation commands, Directory manipulation, File manipulation, General commands.
+The notes for the session can be found at -  [Click here.](https://drive.google.com/file/d/1AYpua5HxsWFCzytLyKJuLouNcmfiJML9/view)

+### Week 3

+* Editors and IDE

+   Here is the recording of the afternoon session on Introduction to Terminal - [Click here.](https://classroom.vrook.co/playback/presentation/2.0/playback.html?meetingId=0c45975583a7c90e11c71a630b48f8b864dc8379-1594876613743)